The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 - Stroll along the riverfront and through Papal Flats, where thousands gathered to welcome Pope John Paul II in his landmark visit to the North in 1987.

-- Take a daylong flightseeing tour of Nahanni National Park, with stops at 30-storey-tall Virginia Falls and mountain-flanked Little Doctor and Glacier Lakes.
+- Take a daylong flightseeing tour of Nahanni National Park Reserve, with stops at 30-storey-tall Virginia Falls and mountain-flanked Little Doctor and Glacier Lakes.

 Tombstone Territorial Park:

-Kilometre 71: The Tombstones are a set of sawtoothed, gravity defying spires as pretty as anything in Patagonia or the Alps.
-Gawking at them from your auto is great; taking a hike to get a closer view is even better.
+Kilometre 71: The Tombstones are a set of sawtoothed, gravity defying spires.
+Viewing them from your vehicle is great; taking a hike to get a closer view is even better.
 The nearby Dempster Interpretive Centre can give you details.